Figuring out how to use stock photos legally can be quite a headache.

 - Do a reverse image search to find the images your competitors are using.

 - Avoid using the same image as your competing brands.

-Images are one of the best ways to attract attention to your blog and get people to read them.
+Images are one of the best ways to attract attention to your blog and get people to read your posts.

 Despite the potential legal trouble, stock photographs are an easy and affordable way to attract attention to your content.

-And with these tips, I’m sure you will have no problem steering clear from legal trouble.
+And with these tips, I’m sure you will have no problem steering clear of legal trouble.
 Good luck!

 And if you do want to create some of your own content, here are some posts you might find helpful: